artemvoloshyn/python01-hw1-calc/README.md

 2. Choose the desired calculation action
 3. Enjoy with the results

-Please enter the first number:10
+Please enter the first number:3
-Your first number is: 10
+Your first number is: 3
-Please enter the second number:20
+Please enter the second number:34
-Your second number is: 20
+Your second number is: 34

+Please select an operation:
+1. Addition
+2. Subtraction
+3. Multiplication
+4. Division

-Enter your choice (1-4):1
+Enter your choice (1-4):4
-Your choice is: 1.
-Addition
+Your choice is: 4.
+Division

-The result of the operation is: 30
+The result of the operation is: 0.0882353
 ```